Steve Moore (ice hockey): Playing career

-The Bertuzzi incident
+Bertuzzi incident

 On February 16, 2004, during a Vancouver-Colorado game, Moore injured Canucks team captain Markus Näslund with a high hit while Näslund was reaching for a puck through centre ice.
 Moore contacted Näslund's head in the play.
 No penalty was called in connection with the hit, but Näslund suffered a concussion and a bone chip in his elbow as a result, and missed three games.
 After reviewing tapes of the hit, the NHL ruled that the hit was legal and did not fine or suspend Moore.
 Canucks head coach Marc Crawford and general manager Brian Burke publicly criticized the non-call by the referees on the incident.

 During the next game between the Canucks and Avalanche held in Denver on March 3, 2004, NHL commissioner Gary Bettman and NHL executive vice-president Colin Campbell attended the game, which ended in a tie and saw no major incidents break out.

 However, on March 8, 2004, during another rematch between the Avalanche and Canucks, things went differently.
 In the first period, Moore fought Vancouver player Matt Cooke in a fairly even brawl, and served the 5-minute penalty for fighting.
 The Avalanche would go on to build up a large lead of 8–2 in a fight-filled game.
 Shortly before the midway mark of the third period, Todd Bertuzzi was sent onto the ice.
 After failing to instigate Moore to fight, Bertuzzi skated after Moore, pulled him back by the jersey and punched him in the back of the head.
-As Moore fell unconscious to the ice, Bertuzzi's weight and momentum drove Moore's head into the ice.
+Rendered unconscious from the hit and pushed by Bertuzzi's weight and momentum, Moore fell head first into the ice.
 Moore's teammate Andrei Nikolishin and Bertuzzi's teammate Sean Pronger then piled on to Moore and Bertuzzi.
-Moore was knocked out and lay motionless for ten minutes before being carried off on a stretcher.
-The combination of the hit, fall, and piling-on had resulted in three fractured neck vertebrae, facial cuts and a concussion.
+Moore lay motionless for ten minutes before being carried off on a stretcher.
+The combination of the hit, fall, and piling-on had resulted in three fractured cervical vertebrae fractures, facial cuts, and a concussion.